OscarDS/pymemdyn/manual/pymemdyn-manual.md

         grompp -f prod.mdp -c confout.gro -p topol.top -n index.ndx -o topol_prod.tpr

--   If you want to create a PDB file of your system after the equilibration, with the receptor centered in the box, type: echo 1 0
+-   If you want to create a PDB file of your system after the equilibration, with the receptor centered in the box, type:

-    | trjconv -pbc mol -center -ur compact -f confout.gro -o confout.pdb
+echo 1 0  | trjconv -pbc mol -center -ur compact -f confout.gro -o confout.pdb

     NOTE: these tips work for GROMACS version 4.0.5.
+Not yet tested for 4.6.X

 1. D. Rodríguez, A. Piñeiro, and H. Gutiérrez-de-Terán.
 2011, Molecular dynamics simulations reveal insights into key structural